katherineferg/simsnz/content/_index.md

       image_path: /images/banner.jpg
       title:
       description: >-
-         Browse the site to view our comprehensive range of reliable products.
+         Browse the site to view our comprehensive range of reliable <a href="/products/" rel="noreferrer nofollow">products</a>.

          We are involved in both exporting and importing.
 We showcase quality